 - 5.2.
 The referee ensures that the field and the ball are in proper condition.
 He ensures that the robot players meet the requirements of Section 4. - 5.3.
 The referee acts as timekeeper and keeps a record of the match.
 He stops, suspends or terminates the match, at his discretion, for any infringements of the rules or because of outside interference of any kind. - 5.4.
 The referee allows play to continue when the team against which an offense has been committed will benefit from such an advantage and penalizes the original offense if the anticipated advantage does not ensue at that time. - 5.5.
 He punishes the more serious offense when a player commits more than one offense at the same time and takes disciplinary action against players guilty of cautionable and sending-off offenses.
 He is not obliged to take this action immediately but must do so when the ball next goes out of play. - 5.6.
 The referee takes action against team officials who fail to conduct themselves in a responsible manner and may, at his discretion, expel them from the field of play and its immediate surrounds.
 He ensures that no unauthorized persons enter the field of play. - 5.7.
 The referee acts on the advice of assistant referees regarding incidents which he has not seen.
 Some referee duties, like time keeping and keeping a record of the match, may be delegated to one of the assistant referees. - 5.8.
 The decisions of the referee regarding facts connected with play are final.
 The referee may only change a decision on realizing that it is incorrect or, at his discretion, on the advice of an assistant referee, provided that he has not restarted play. - 5.9.
 The referee decides from which center of the two touch lines a penalized, serviced or substituted player may re-enter the field.
-The player has to face the center of the field when entering.
+The player has to be positioned 50cm away from the center of the touch line on its own half and face the center of the field when entering. - 5.10.
+The referee may decide at any point before or during a game to relocate any objects around the field, or direct persons to another position around the field.
+The application of this rule needs to be well considered and should be reserved for situations where the placement of objects or persons seems constructed by one team to create artificial landmarks to help the robots' localization.